Great Basin

 "I'll take the cherry," said the older.

-I asked them what they were doing in Rachel.
+I asked what brought them to Rachel.

 "Minding our own business."